 There is one day many single people loathe: Valentine’s Day.
 Don’t feel left out!
 It isn’t just for couples.
 Now is a perfect day to show yourself and the people you love how much you care about them.
-Here are some great ways to have frugal Valentine's Day.
+Here are some great ways to have a frugal Valentine's Day.

 Frugal Valentine’s Day Ideas For Singles